LDAWG-a11y/a11yWebApp/src/guides/using-office-365-accessibility-assistant.md

 #### Headings

-• Use the headings built into Microsoft Word
+* Use the headings built into Microsoft Word
-• The page content should be outlined in the headings, which helps AT users comprehend the page layout and navigate to interesting content:
+* The page content should be outlined in the headings, which helps AT users comprehend the page layout and navigate to interesting content:

- **Main heading = Heading 1**
+  * Main heading = Heading 1
- Sub-headings = Heading 2
+  * Sub-headings = Heading 2
-\*\* Sub-sub-headings = Heading 3 etc.
+  * Sub-sub-headings = Heading 3 etc.

 #### Lists